Dr2546/ydlidar_x4_pro_ros/README.md

 This is YDLidar X4 Pro package for ROS2

+# Prerequisites

+This package depends on [ydlidar_ros2_driver](https://github.com/YDLIDAR/ydlidar_ros2_driver) so if you don't have it or out of date, do it first.

 # How to build package

 1.Create your workspace with a ```src``` sub-directory.